 Students in the Doctor of Education in Educational Administration and Supervision study to become effective leaders in Pre-K to grade 12 schools in the U.S. They use research-proven methods to guide their thinking about schools to support innovative and responsive models of education.

 The EdD in Educational Administration and Supervision is a 60 semester hour program.
-Students take core educational courses along with courses selected with faculty based on the student's interests and goals.
+Students take courses in educational administration along with education courses selected with faculty based on the student's interests and goals.
 The program culminates with the completion of original research addressing a problem in administration and supervision based on the student's area of concentration.
 Coursework can be completed on campus or through a combination of on-campus and online courses.

 Admission to the EdD in Educational Administration and Supervision